 Please also refer to our general air travel page for information on aviation safety and security.

-When you are in Belarus, be aware that local laws and penalties, including ones that appear harsh by Australian standards, apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter .
+You are subject to the local laws of Belarus, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter .
 But we can't get you out of trouble or out of jail.
-Research local laws before travelling, especially for an extended stay.
+Research laws before travelling, especially for an extended stay.

 You should carry your passport, originals of the registered visa and migration card with you at all times.
 Authorities can request to see identification at any time.
 Failure to produce identification can result in being detained.